 From the moment a driver hears the screech of tires to the second the impact occurs, a car accident can be a very traumatic experience.
 It can take time to piece together all of the events that led up to an accident, and they may not be as straightforward as they appear at first.

 Sometimes, with rear-ending accidents involving three cars, the last car in line isn't always the car that causes the entire accident.
 Occasionally, the second car will hit the first car before the third car hits the second car.
 This can be difficult even for the drivers themselves to discern.
-Sometimes fault can be difficult to determine.
+Sometimes the fault can be challenging to determine.

-Note that in some states the police will not come to the scene of the accident to fill out a report.
+Note that in some states, the police will not come to the scene of the accident to fill out a report.
 It will be up to the people involved in the accident to describe the events to their insurance companies.

 Although the concept of strict liability in motor vehicle accidents is rare, it will sometimes arise.
-One example is when a commercial truck is carrying cargo in excess of federal or state weight limits and consequently rolls over while making a turn, injuring an occupant of another vehicle or a pedestrian.
+One example is when a commercial truck is carrying cargo over federal or state weight limits.
+They may consequently roll over while making a turn, injuring an occupant of another vehicle or a pedestrian.